AngeliniAxel/dh-ecommerce/README.md

 Although it is pretty simple, it's good to improve the basics and learn about good practices.

-## Tecnologías
-Este proyecto utiliza las siguientes tecnologías principales:
+## Technologies in this project

-React.js
+- React.js
-React Credit Cards 2
+- React Credit Cards 2
-React Router Dom
+- React Router Dom
-Sonner
+- Sonner
-React Query
+- React Query